caileanb773/crazy_eights/README.md

 ---

+To compile:

+Run CompileScript.bat and move the "asset" folder into "bin".
+The .jar will be created inside bin, and should be run from there.
+If moving the .jar elsewhere, move the asset folder along with it.

+---

 Using the program:
 After launching, select either single-player or multi-player.
 If playing multi-player, one person must act as the host.
 Enter the IP and port number that other players will connect to, and then choose a